Wednesday, May 14, 2025

 1. For the Lord to help Christopher to find an excellent, well-paying job in the IT field, as well as help him with all of his many responsibilities.

-4. For the Lord to provide for all the needs of our DTS students.
+2. For the Lord to provide for all the needs of our DTS students and graduates.

 Thank you so much for your partnership in this ministry.